hughjonesd/ggmagnify/README.md

 [ggplot](https://ggplot2.tidyverse.org/) object.
 Borders can be drawn around the target area and the inset, along with projection lines from one to the other.
 The inset can have a drop shadow.
-The magnified area can be a rectangle or an ellipse.
+The magnified area can be a rectangle, an ellipse, a convex hull of points, or an arbitrary shape.

 You can install the development version of ggmagnify from [GitHub](https://github.com/) with: